9th Division (Imperial Japanese Army): Second Sino-Japanese War

 In January 1932, the division participated in the first January 28 Incident under the command of Lieutenant General Kenkichi Ueda, and from 1935 to February 1937, the division was stationed as a garrison force in Manchukuo, before been withdrawn to Japan.

-The 9th Division was redeployed to China after the Marco Polo Bridge Incident, starting to move 11 September 1937 as part of the Shanghai Expeditionary Army together with 13th division and 101st division and participated in the Second Battle of Shanghai, and the subsequent drive inland to the Battle of Nanking.
+The 9th Division was redeployed to China after the Marco Polo Bridge Incident, starting to move 11 September 1937 as part of the Shanghai Expeditionary Army together with 13th division and 101st division and participated in the Second Battle of Shanghai where it suffered a 94% casualty rate.
+The 9th division later participated in the subsequent drive inland to the Battle of Nanking.
 Troops from the division were also implicated in the subsequent Nanjing Massacre.
 From 14 February 1938, the division came under the command of the Central China Expeditionary Army and was in the Battle of Xuzhou.
 From 22 August 1938 the division was reassigned to the IJA 11th Army and fought at the Battle of Wuhan.
 In June 1939, the division was demobilized and ordered back to Japan.

 In August 1940, the division was reorganized into a triangular division, with its IJA 36th Infantry Regiment transferred to the newly formed IJA 28th Division.
 Simultaneously, the division was permanently re-located to Manchukuo as garrison force responsible for border security and internal police duties, subordinated to 3rd army.
 The 52nd division took a responsibility for Hokuriku region of Japan instead of 9th division.